noid23/rpi-timelapse/README.md

 ## sunset-cron.sh

-Sets your location based off your IP address, pulls the sunset time for your area, and adds a cron job for 30 minutes prior
+Requires `curl` and `jq` Sets your location based off your IP address, pulls the sunset time for your area, and adds a cron job for 30 minutes prior

 ## setsunset.sh

-Requires you to set your own LAT and LON in the script.
+Requires `curl` and `jq`.
+This script requires the user to specify their own LAT and LON in the config.
 Useful if your IP geo location data is frequently wrong.
 For example, VPN users

 ## sunset-timelapse.sh